Kl4rry/ferrite/README.md

 ### Gui
 - [ ] A gui built with wgpu and [cosmic-text](https://crates.io/crates/cosmic-text)

 ### TODO list
-Switch to byte index for cursor instead of row col.
 Make window scroll to the right so cursor stays in view.